yasintuncel/UnityTabletOrPhone/README.md

 # UnityTabletOrPhone
-switch scene for device tablet or phone
+define scenes for device tablet or phone